-Each advisory committee has the responsibility and scope to offer
+Each advisory committee member has the responsibility and scope to offer

 advice to the board and management of their respective cricket associations on